shybovycha/shybovycha.github.io/_drafts/2015-09-14-two-sides-of-web-application.md

 | |____views
 {% endhighlight %}

-This may seem odd to the paragraph, dedicated to build tools, but let's check how our tasks work.
+This may seem odd to the paragraph, dedicated to build tools, but lets check how our tasks work.
 To do this, we need to write some test files to check our `build` task.
-So let's create one of each kind:
+So lets create one of each kind:

 *`src/views/index.jade`:*